emilhaugberg/ptolemy/README.md

-# Ptomely's Theorem
+# Ptolemy's Theorem

-This visualizes Ptomely's Theorem regarding an equilateral triangle inscribed in a circle.
+This visualizes Ptolemy's Theorem regarding an equilateral triangle inscribed in a circle.
 Given an equilateral triangle inscribed on a circle and a point on the circle.
 The distance from the point to the most distant vertex of the triangle is the sum of the distances from the point to the two nearer vertices.